-Coming to the Bay Area from HoF Team 2834, which Ed Law founded and coached, as a mentor, he complements our student-run philosophy by prioritizing student growth and turning mistakes into learning opportunities.
-His advice has helped Team 8 distinguish the “needs” versus “wants” of robot components and make informed decisions regarding mechanism prioritization, and also provided a direction for outreach and strategy to grow in the long term, helping create a “Five Year Plan” to map out future outreach operations.
-To further sustainability and success in the long run, Mr. Law helped three alumni of the class of 2019 transition into mentors, encouraging a team culture of giving back and continuing the cycle of mentorship.
+Coming to the Bay Area from HoF Team 2834, which Ed Law founded and coached, as a mentor, he complements our student-run philosophy by prioritizing student learning.
+His advice has helped Team 8 distinguish the “needs” versus “wants” and make informed decisions regarding robot mechanism prioritization.
+He also provided directions for outreach and strategy to grow in the long term, helping create a “Five Year Plan” to map out future outreach initiatives.
+To further sustainability and success in the long run, Mr. Law encouraged recent alumni to transition into mentors, fostering a team culture of giving back and continuing the cycle of mentorship.

 Mr. Barbera is a Palo Alto High School alumni from the class of '79, who now looks at RF and Microwave technology in defense electronics, satellite communications, outdoor WiFi, and electric vehicle charging stations as a Systems Engineer at ChargePoint Inc. After his son joined Team 8 in 2016, he saw how much he could do for the lab and machine shop in terms of workspace improvements, and decided to help out the team.
 One of his favorite memories with us is working with the pit team on the new portable pit.
 Mr. Barbera's time on Team 8 has brought members tons of knowledge on the newly acquired equipment.
 His vision for team 8's future is one where it continues the tradition of Gracious Professionalism, teamwork, innovation, and enthusiasm that make his mentor experience inspiring.

 Bryan graduated from Paly in 2019 and was Team Captain in his senior year.
-He is currently attending UC Berkeley studying Mechanical Engineering and EECS, and he is also a mechanical lead on CalSol, Berkeley's solar car project team.
-Bryan mentors Paly Robotics in person and remotely on robot design/hardware as well as miscellaneous logistical and administrative tasks.
+He is currently at UC Berkeley studying Mechanical Engineering.
+Bryan mentors Paly Robotics on strategy and robot design.
 He hopes to help younger students explore and develop their interests through the wide variety of opportunities that FRC has to offer.